HeyTomCat/ProgramLangs/langs/malx/spec.md

 in the arguments.
 ## Specialties
 Before this language is executed it will (in most cases) be compiled to an intermediate byte code as an .ALC ("assembly language compilation") file.
 This byte code also has a small corruption detection/correction algorithm (see CORRUPTION DETECTION/CORRECTION).
-Most of the commands won't be
+Many commands won't be
 in the language itself, but will be loaded through external commands (see SPECIFICATION OF EXTERNAL COMMANDS, MANAGEMENT OF EXTERNAL COMMANDS).